GlowingRain/DiscordJS-Bot-Template/README.md

 An easy to-understand template for making Discord.JS bots.
 Built by following the **[official guide](https://discordjs.guide/)** of Discord.JS.

+**Don't forget to check the wiki for detailed information on how to understand my template, and fully use it at your own potential.
+(WIP)**

 ## Requirements

 - [git](https://git-scm.com/downloads)